 An active tracker consists of a mechanical system using several sensors that sends the needed electricity to the motor and gears which in turn tries to align the system with the sun.
-An active tracker is able to work in one direction with the system then consisting of one motor, one sensor and a set of gears.
-A drawback of this one degree of freedom system is that one would see a large tracking error as the sun’s path is along two directions as previously mentioned in the report.
+An activity tracker is able to work in one direction with the system then consisting of one motor, one sensor and a set of gears.
+A drawback of this one degree of freedom system is that one would see a large tracking error as the sun’s path is along with two directions as previously mentioned in the report.
 An active tracking system can also be implemented as a two degree of freedom system with the system then consisting of at least two motors, several sensors and an appropriate set of gears.
-The system would then show a small tracking error as the system would be able to track the sun along both the azimuth and elevation directions.
+The system would then show a small tracking error as the system would be able to track the sun along with both the azimuth and elevation directions.
 (Shah, 2011) (Zip, 2013)

 3.4 Chronological Tracker

 A chronological tracker is based on the theory that if the exact position of an object is known (the exact longitudinal and latitudinal coordinates of the object) and if the precise time and date are known certain calculations can be done to determine the exact position of the sun from the objects specific position.
 As one can imagine the chronological tracker produces a very small solar tracking error.
 This is because the suns position is determined via accurate mathematical calculations.
 The chronological tracking method is seen as one of the best solar tracking methods.
 (Shah, 2011) (Zip, 2013)